 Christopher Hesselberg is a photographer specialising in capturing high quality product pictures of exclusive watches and jewellery for high-end clients like Bolou Fine Jewellery.
-Christopher’s brand and website, however, needed an upgrade to match the high standard of his pictures and ambitions for his future clientele.

-Creating a personal brand
+A personal brand

 Christopher is a tall guy, with a signature bronze-red beard.
 He’s down to earth, very approachable and funny, but also extremely dedicated and passionate – a perfectionist.